Hewett

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-According to AreaSearch's aggregation of ATO data released for financial year 2023, Hewett suburb had a median income among taxpayers of $62,781 and an average level of $72,864.
-Both figures are above the national average.
-In Greater Adelaide, these levels were $54,808 and $66,852 respectively.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Hewett would be approximately $68,306 (median) and $79,276 (average) as of September 2025.
-Census data shows household incomes rank at the 89th percentile ($2,439 weekly).
-The earnings profile indicates that 42.4% of residents fall within the $1,500 - 2,999 bracket (1,366 people), reflecting a pattern seen in the metropolitan region where 31.8% occupy this range.
-A substantial proportion of high earners, 32.8%, have incomes above $3,000/week, indicating strong economic capacity throughout the suburb.
-After housing costs, residents retain 88.2% of income, reflecting strong purchasing power.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Hewett had a median income among taxpayers of $62,781.
+The average income stood at $72,864.
+This is above the national average and compares to levels of $54,808 and $66,852 across Greater Adelaide respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $68,306 (median) and $79,276 (average) as of September 2025.
+Census data reveals household incomes rank exceptionally at the 89th percentile ($2,439 weekly).
+The earnings profile shows the $1,500 - 2,999 bracket dominates with 42.4% of residents (1,377 people).
+After housing costs, residents retain 88.2% of income.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income